 Get out your eraser if your Column 1 Commitment doesn’t meet all the above criteria.
 It is wise to ask key people in your life for input as you set your goal.

-The key to completing this section of the immunity map is hard work on the previous sections.
+It is crucial to put in hard work on the previous sections in order to complete this section of the immunity map.
 For the third column, answer the following question about each of your entries in the second column: “If I imagine myself doing the opposite of this, what is the most uncomfortable, worrisome, or scary feeling that comes to mind?”

 If none of your entries evoke a genuine and significant fear, stop and ask yourself, “and what would be the worst about that for me?”
 The authors stress, “It is critical at this point to get to a place where you feel yourself at risk in some way; where you are unprotected from something that feels dangerous to you.”